Hawkeye (Kate Bishop): Old Woman Laura

 In a possible future in Old Woman Laura, an adult Kate assists in a raid on Latveria (one of her contributions being firing a bullet containing the permanently miniaturized Wasp into a Doombot so she can take over its systems).
 She also helps in the release of several imprisoned heroes.

 In other media

 Television

-Kate Bishop / Hawkeye makes a non-speaking cameo appearance in the Avengers Assemble episode "Into the Future" as a resistance fighter from a possible future ruled by Kang the Conqueror.
+Kate Bishop / Hawkeye makes a non-speaking appearance in the Avengers Assemble episode "Into the Future" as a resistance fighter from a possible future ruled by Kang the Conqueror.

 Marvel Cinematic Universe

 Kate Bishop appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Hailee Steinfeld as a young adult and Clara Stack as a child.
+She debuts in the Disney+ miniseries Hawkeye (2021).